Put These Las Vegas Music Festivals and Concerts on Your Fall Calendar ASAP

 Saturday, July 17–Saturday, November 6

 Downtown Rocks is a weekend series of free open-air concerts at the Fremont Street Experience, where fans can see national acts surrounded by the lights, neon, and energy of nearby casinos and attractions.
 And who doesn't love something for free?
-This year's lineup is relatively tame compared to recent years (a symptom of emerging from the pandemic), but still includes Plain White T's (July 17), a Dokken reunion of Don Dokken & George Lynch (July 24), Tonic & Sister Hazel (July 31), former Guns n' Roses drummer Steven Adler (August 21), 3 Doors Down & Seether (performing on different stages September 5), Generation Radio, featuring members of Rascal Flatts, Journey, and Chicago (September 25), and George Thorogood (November 6).
+This year's lineup has been relatively tame compared to recent years (a symptom of emerging from the pandemic), but is rounding out the rest of 2021 with 3 Doors Down & Seether (performing on different stages September 5), Generation Radio, featuring members of Rascal Flatts, Journey, and Chicago (September 25), Barenaked Ladies (October 9), George Thorogood (November 6), and Motley Crue's Vince Neil (November 24, the night before Thanksgiving).

 Saturday, September 4–Sunday, September 5